anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 <pre>TODO</pre>

 ### General Sorts ###
-You have several general purpose sorts (InsertionSort, HeapSort, TopKSort).
+You have several general purpose sorts (InsertionSort, HeapSort, QuickSort).
 We would like you to compare these sorts using *step counting*.
 That is, for all other experiments, you likely compared the time it took for the various things to run, but for this one, we want you to (1) choose a definition of step, (2) modify the sorting algorithms to calculate the number of steps, and (3) compare the results.
 In this case, there is a "good" definition of step, and